 Navajo Lake stays iced up well into mid-summer.
 However, water can always be obtained from the outlet stream.

 Winter ascents on these peaks are rare.
-The winter road closures are typically far from the summer trailheads.
+The winter road closures are typically far from summer trailheads.
 Avalanche danger is high on these peaks due to the overall pitch/steepness.
 Combine that with early snowmelt on the loose rocks on the ridge crest and you have the recipe for potential and unannounced avalanches.
 However, posessing the fortitude and experience to venture into these mountains in the winter, will reward the brave traveller with unparalled vistas rarely seen outside of July-September.

 These are summer mountains.
 People have died on these three peaks with most recently, being 3 individuals on the Mt.
 Wilson-El Diente Traverse due to rock fall.